 Est. Birthdate: December 2016

-Yanamayu taken from the wild, ended up in illegal wildlife trade.
+Yanamayu was taken from the wild and ended up in illegal wildlife trade.
 A woman bought him and kept him as a pet.
 In 2019 she voluntarily handed Yanamayu over to Esperanza Verde after learning that capuchins are not so much fun as pets, they can become quite troublesome when confined in a house.
-Having been a pet for such a long time, Yanamayu could not be released in to the wild anymore, too fixated on humans, and not able to survive on his own in the jungle.
+Having been a pet for such a long time, Yanamayu could not be released into the wild anymore, too fixated on humans, and not able to survive on his own in the jungle.
 At EV he now lives in an enclosure together with other adult un-releasable monkeys.
 He adapted well and as the playful monkey he is, you can often see him fooling around with the other monkeys.

-Adopted by Janick Jaussi
+Adopted by Janick Yaussi, since 2023.

 YUNA